kr914/AtliQ-Business-Insights-360/README.md

 ## Skills
 ### Learnt Power BI fundamentals
-   1.creating calcualting columns and DAX measures
+  1. creating calcualting columns and DAX measures
   2. Data Modelling ,data validation techniques and using KPI indicators
-   3. using bookmarks to switch between two visuals and conditonal formatting
+  3. using bookmarks to switch between two visuals and conditional formatting
   4. page navigation with buttons
   5. using tooltips to save page area
-  6. Dynamic titles based on the applied filters 7.PowerBI services for publishing and sharing reports onine
+  6. Dynamic titles based on the applied filters
+  7. PowerBI services for publishing and sharing reports online
   8. Auto refresh setup for data through gateway
   9. Creating date table using M language
 ### Tech Stacks
 1. SQL
 2. PowerBI Desktop